kaorusha/CarND-PID-Control-Project/Model_Documentation.md

     }
 ```
 The simulator gives the input `steer_angle` and `velocity`, but lock of `vehicle_length`, and `delta_t`.
 One way is to record `delta_t` with assuming `vehicle_length`, record the errors.
 The offline twiddle uses `gaussian noise` to simulate the `steering_noise` and `distance_noise`, but the noise distribution might be different from simulator so the result may be too idealistic.
 And the calculating capability also limits the number of iteration.
+#### online twiddle

-Another is to use online twiddle.
-After choosing a initial parameter(from offline twiddle), record error after a number of `loop` and determine the next run.
+Another way is to use online twiddle.(`PID.cpp` line# 50 to 103) After choosing a initial parameter(from offline twiddle), record error after a number of `loop` and determine the next run.
 For fast iterating the parameter, `loop` should not be too much.
 But less sample cause the error estimation unreliable.
 It's a dilemma.(10 `loop` was chosen in `PID.cpp` line# 10)

 In another hand, The fast the speed is, the small the increment value, `dp`, should be chosen, enable to keep the motion stable.
 But which also limit the range of searching.
 (50% of initial parameter was chosen in `PID.cpp` line# 55)